davideger/blog/microbenchmarks/heartbreak.md

 and answered it with an affirmative *for Python.*  With [JAX](https://github.com/google/jax) you now have [Automatic](https://marksaroufim.medium.com/automatic-differentiation-step-by-step-24240f97a6e6) [Differentiation](https://github.com/MikeInnes/diff-zoo), just like you do in tensorflow and your code can *look just like mathematics*.
-You write your function as you normally would in `numpy`, and when you need to take a derivative (as you do in order to implement stochastic gradient descent) you just pass your code to `jax.grad()` and get the derivative "for free," *even if your code has loops, branches, or calls to np.sin().*
+Jax's promise is: write your function as you normally would in `numpy`, and when you need to take a derivative (as you do when implementing gradient descent) just pass your code to `jax.grad()` and get the derivative "for free," *even if your code has loops, branches, or calls to np.sin().*

-Added together, these improvements boosted Python — poor, slow Python, the whipping boy that's [60,000 times slower](https://science.sciencemag.org/content/368/6495/eaam9744) than optimized C++ run on a CPU — to set world records for the *fastest code on the planet* at the [2020 MLPerf](https://cloud.google.com/blog/products/ai-machine-learning/google-breaks-ai-performance-records-in-mlperf-with-worlds-fastest-training-supercomputer)
+Added together, these improvements have boosted Python — poor, slow, Python, the whipping boy that's [60,000 times slower](https://science.sciencemag.org/content/368/6495/eaam9744) than optimized C++ run on a CPU — to set world records for the *fastest code on the planet* at the [2020 MLPerf](https://cloud.google.com/blog/products/ai-machine-learning/google-breaks-ai-performance-records-in-mlperf-with-worlds-fastest-training-supercomputer)